Beginnings

 Speech-Language-Hearing Clinic

 Over the years, the clinic has continued to expand its service to the community.
-In addition to offering assessment and treatment services to individuals of all ages who present with a range of communication disorders, the clinic provides services in three satellite locations.
-During the summer months, the clinic offers several intensive treatment programs that regularly fill to capacity.
-The clinic also offers innovative group therapy for persons with aphasia, under the guidance of Dr. Deborah Insalaco, a specialist in aphasia treatment.
+In addition to offering evaluation and treatment services to individuals of all ages who present with a range of communication disorders, the clinic provides services in three satellite locations.
+Speech-language-hearing screenings are routinely conducted in the Western New York area.

 Notable Faculty